Conference Program

 1. Love as a creative force and the sacral role of women in traditional societies. – A cognitive linguistic approach, Veronika Jávor-Szelid, ELTE, Hungary, (Online presentation)

-2. A Multidimensional Model of Love, Iryna Pinich, Kyiv National Linguistic University, Ukraine, Södertörn University, Sweden, (In-person presentation)
+2. A Multidimensional Model of Love, Iryna Pinich, Kyiv National Linguistic University, Ukraine, Södertörn University, Sweden, (Online presentation)

 3. “Tales of Love Unforgotten: Metaphors that Echo in the Silence of Dementia, Anna Rommel, ELTE, Budapest, Hungary, (Online presentation)

-6 Jan9:00 – 9:45Love in Sub-Saharan African Contexts, Claude-Hélène Mayer, University of Johannesburg, South Africa (Online presentation)
+6 Jan, Day 49:00 – 9:45Love in Sub-Saharan African Contexts, Claude-Hélène Mayer, University of Johannesburg, South Africa (Online presentation)

 9:45 – 10:30Love in the Arab World, Corinne Fortier, French National Center of Scientific Research, Collège de France, Paris, France (In-person presentation)